drmohundro/find-string.vim/README.markdown

 ## Installation ##

-I recommend using pathogen for managing vim plugins, but otherwise, just drop the ./plugin/find-string.vim file in your ~/.vim/plugin directory.
+### Vundle

+    Bundle 'drmohundro/find-string.vim'

+### NeoBundle

+    NeoBundle 'drmohundro/find-string.vim'

-Another installation requirement for now is both files under ./lib (find-string-wrapper.ps1 and ps-find-string.bat) should be in your PATH somewhere.
+In addition, another installation requirement for now is that both files under ./lib (`find-string-wrapper.ps1` and `ps-find-string.bat`) need to be in your PATH.
 I'm sure there is a better way to do this (likely by having vim know to execute these scripts where they exist), but I'm still learning.
 It works for me.
 Maybe it will work for you!